thomhurst/TUnit/docs/docs/tutorial-basics/things-to-know.md

 The above will compile fine and run, but it will result in a failing test.

-Because `MyTests` in `MyTest2` is different from `MyTests` in `MyTest1`, the `_value` field is also a different reference.
+Because `MyTests` in `MyTest2` is different from `MyTests` in `MyTest1`, therefore the `_value` field is a different reference.

 If you really want to perform a test like the above, you can make your field static, and then that field will persist across any instance.
+The `static` keyword makes it clear to the user that data persists outside of instances.

 ```csharp
 public class MyTests